salama-lab/stomach-image-quantitation/README.md

 * *StomachCytoKnoK.m* quantifies the GSII and Ki67 markers when the cytokeratin signal is too dim or absent
 * *StomachbCol.m* quantifies the Trop2 signal in individual glands
 * *StomachGSIICD.m* quantifies the overlap between GSII and CD44v signals
+* *minminT.m* is an auxilliary function used to substract background

 The *sampleImages* folder contains 4 image files in .czi format and one matlab .mat file that can be used as inputs for the scripts.